 AREAS OF EXPERTISE:

-Ben practises in all aspects of commercial dispute resolution.
+Ben practises in all aspects of commercial litigation and dispute resolution.
 Most of his work is in the Business and Property Courts and he regularly appears across the Northern, North-Eastern and Midlands Circuits and in London.

 Ben approaches every instruction with intellectual rigour, attention to detail, commercial pragmatism and speed.
-His attitude is that cases are won on the facts and lost on the law, so that it is essential to identify and analyse the key issues early to achieve the best result for his client.
-He is also aware of the ever-pressing need to give a firm, clear view on prospects, for the benefit of client and insurer/funder.
+His attitude is that cases are won on the facts and lost on the law, so it is essential to identify and analyse the key issues early to achieve the best result for his client.
+He is also aware of the ever-pressing need to give a firm, clear view on prospects, for the benefit of the client and insurer/funder.

 Ben acts predominantly as sole Counsel and has been led by chambers’ silks on a number of occasions.
-His clients span the range from large corporations and institutions to private individuals; and the subject matter ranges from multi-million pound claims and injunctions to his client’s home.
+His clients span the range from large corporations and institutions to private individuals, and the subject matter ranges from multi-million-pound claims and injunctions to his client’s home

 Year of Call: 2005